1968 2nd Generation: GTO Motor Trend Car of the Year

 Most Expensive GTO

-adamant about GTOs being powered by 400-cubic-inch engines.
+about GTO's being powered by 400-cubic-inch engines.
+He quickly

-He quickly killed the 350 E/T project and requested a car that
+killed the 350 E/T project and requested a car that was up to

-was up to GTO standards.
-Ironically, the resulting car turned
+GTO standards.
+Ironically, the resulting car turned out to be

-out to be the most expensive GTO, not the least expensive.
-The
+the most expensive GTO, not the least expensive.
+The Judge option

-Judge option was available on hardtop and convertible bodies.
+was available on hardtop and convertible bodies.
+There weren't

-There weren't any GTO coupes.
-About the only E/T parts that
+any GTO coupes.
+About the only E/T parts that remained were the

 Wild Names

-with a huge audience of young viewers - the exact people DeLorean
+audience of young viewers - the exact people DeLorean wanted to

-wanted to reach.
-This was an era where car companies named models
+reach.
+This was an era where car companies named models after

 Grabber, Rebel, Demon, and Swinger, and painted them outrageous